|

 Photograph Collection, 1894-1900

-42 b&w copy prints
+42 B/W copy prints

 SWCPC 375

 Collection contains images of Ward County, Texas.
-Includes buildings,
+Includes buildings, crops,

-crops, families, school group photograph, early settlers, bank, aqueduct, irrigated
+families, school group photograph, early settlers, bank, aqueduct, irrigated

 farming, mules, stable, harvesting equipment, circa 1894.
 Bulks with crops.
-Irrigated

-Pecos, tributary streams and spring systems.
+waters of the Pecos, tributary streams and spring systems.

 Brillhart Family

-Photograph collection, 1893-1914
+Photograph Collection, 1893-1914

 7 copy prints